 Educators are also applying CRT's racial bias to math and science.
 Colleges of education-where teachers are trained before entering the classroom-have produced materials that teach educators how to use CRT in these subjects for many years.
-In 2014, the Columbia Teachers College Record released a report titled "When It Comes to Mathematics Experiences of Black Pre-Service Teachers...Race Matters," in which the author says that, according to critical race theorists, even math has an "identity."
-Consistent with other critical race theorists, such as Richard Delgado, Jean Stefancic, and Ibram X. Kendi, the author rejects colorblindness and makes accusations of ongoing privileges based on white skin color:
+In 2014, the Columbia Teachers College Record released a report titled "When It Comes to Mathematics Experiences of Black Pre-Service Teachers...Race Matters," in which the author says that, according to critical race theorists, even math has an "identity."12 Consistent with other critical race theorists, such as Richard Delgado, Jean Stefancic, and Ibram X. Kendi, the author rejects colorblindness and makes accusations of ongoing privileges based on white skin color:

-CRT has been used along with other race-centered frameworks in mathematics education to expose the practices of some White mathematics teachers who profess racial indifference and colorblindness, while dismissing discussions of White privilege and antiracist pedagogy.
+CRT has been used along with other race-centered frameworks in mathematics education to expose the practices of some White mathematics teachers who profess racial indifference and colorblindness, while dismissing discussions of White privilege and antiracist pedagogy.13

-In February 2021, the National Council of Teachers of Mathematics (NCTM) recommended Critical Race Theory in Mathematics Education to its members for summer reading.
-ACTM's keynote speaker at its 2019 conference was the critical race theorist and college professor Gloria Ladson-Billings.
-(One of Ladson-Billings's most-cited articles is titled, Just What Is Critical Race Theory and What's It Doing in a Nice Field Like Education?
+The National Council of Teachers of Mathematics (NCTM) recommended Critical Race Theory in Mathematics Education to its members for summer reading.14 NCTM's keynote speaker at its 2019 conference was the critical race theorist and college professor Gloria Ladson-Billings.
+(One of Ladson-Billings's most-cited articles is titled, "Just What Is Critical Race Theory and What's It Doing in a Nice Field Like Education?"15)

-Likewise, the National Science Teaching Association wrote in May 2020 that its members now "work from the stance that scientific ways of knowing and science education are fundamentally cultural and inherently political."
-The organization recently hosted a multi-day online event that included a session titled "Critical Affinity Spaces for Science Educators," where teachers were taught to use a "critical lens that...exposes the hidden and master narratives" in science, and affirms "that racial/social justice approaches to science teaching are needed."
-Just as with the 2019 NCTM conference, the organization featured a proponent of CRT as the keynote speaker.
-17 of addition, subtraction, or any other skills.
-Portland Public Schools, home to the Critical Race Theory Coalition mentioned above, is using the curriculum.
-The California Department of Education recently updated its math standards, recommending that teachers ask students completing mathematical word problems to ask questions such as "Who [sic] does this privilege?
-Who [sic] does this silence?"
+Likewise, the National Science Teaching Association wrote in May 2020 that its members now "work from the stance that scientific ways of knowing and science education are fundamentally cultural and inherently political."16 The organization recently hosted a multi-day online event that included a session titled "Critical Affinity Spaces for Science Educators," where teachers were taught to use a "critical lens that...exposes the hidden and master narratives" in science, and affirms "that racial/social justice approaches to science teaching are needed."
+Just as with the 2019 NCTM conference, the organization featured a proponent of CRT as the keynote speaker.17